nunorc/astromlp-models/README.md

 |  `Sen`     |  with features/disks, edge-on, no bulge  |
 |  `Ser`     |  with features/disks, edge-on, round bulge  |

+## Fitting Models and Visualizing Metrics

+The models available in this repository are implemented using [Keras](https://keras.io/).
+To fit the models available in this repository the [mysdss](https://github.com/nunorc/mysdss) Python companion package is also required.

+You can fit a model using [mlflow](https://mlflow.org/), for example to fit the `i2r` model using your current `python` (i.e. don't create a new environment using `conda`) you can run from the repository directory, and also include this run in the `i2r` experiment:

+    $ mlflow run i2r --experiment-name i2r --no-conda

+You can also change the parameters to run the model, namely the number of epochs, the batch size, the loss function and optimizer to use, for example:

+    $ mlflow run i2r -P epochs=10 -P batch_size=32 -P loss=mse -P optimizer=adam --experiment-name i2r --no-conda

+You can also change the location of the dataset by setting the `ds` parameter:

+    $ mlflow run i2r -P ds=/tmp/sdss-gs --experiment-name i2r --no-conda

+To view the data concerning the fitting of the available models you can use `mlflow` user interface:

+    $ mlflow ui --backend-store-uri sqlite:///mlruns.db

+To fit models and include data in this database you can set the `MLFLOW_TRACKING_URI` environment variable to this file, remember to use an absolute path, for example:

+    $ export MLFLOW_TRACKING_URI=sqlite:////home/nrc/astromlp-models.git/mlruns.db

+And can also check the generated [tensorboard](https://www.tensorflow.org/tensorboard) logs, for
+example:

+    $ tensorboard --logdir i2r/logs/

 ## Single Input/Output Models Hyper-parameters Exploration